tricksal/learn-build-earn-in-public/templates/quest-planning/quest-selection-worksheet.md

 ## Part 4: Learning Plan (10 minutes)

 ### Key Questions to Explore
-*What are the 3-5 most important questions you need to answer?*
+*What are the 3-5 most important creative questions you want to explore?*

 1. _______________________________________
 2. _______________________________________